chhavisharma/hgcal-reco/README.md

 ### Summary
 An attempt to learn algorithms that group detector signatures from the same particle together, and then synthesize those collected data into physically meaningful quantities.
 Or in simpler terms - An attempt to reconstruct particle Hits to study the properties of LHC particle collision showers in the [CMS](https://home.cern/science/experiments/cms) High-Granularity Calorimeter.

 The [High Granularity Calorimeter](https://cms.cern/news/new-era-calorimetry) is used to record particle hits as they flow/ disintegrate/ shower through the it from the LHC.
-[Calorimetry](https://cms.cern/news/new-era-calorimetry) - the process of measuring the amount of heat released or absorbed during a chemical reaction - is used to record the particle signature at each hit through the HgCal layers.
+[Calorimetry](https://cms.cern/news/new-era-calorimetry) - the process of measuring the amount of heat released or absorbed during a chemical reaction - is used to record a particle's signature at each hit through the HgCal layers.
 The amount of energy lost along with timestap and exact spatical coordinates are recorded which detail out the evolution of the showers.

-Little is known about how we would reconstruct (hypothetical/ new!) non-standard model particles that make weird signatures in the calorimeter, so highlighting the non-confirming particles/hits as a seperate class in the learning algorithm would be an interesting approach.
+An attemp needs to be made to reduce the computation and memory requirements of the reconstruction algorithm along with imporving accuracy and differentiation capability.
+Little is known about how we would reconstruct (hypothetical/ new!) non-standard model particles that make weird signatures in the calorimeter, so highlighting the non-confirming particles/hits as a seperate class in the learning algorithm would also be an interesting capability.

+Ground-truth-labelling: An event consists of a collection of hits over a 25 ns window.
+Each event is considered as a data sample unit and could have upto 20k particle hits.\
+EdgeNet: ...\
+Union-find Segregation: ...\
+Dynamic Reduction Net: ...\

 _________________________________________________________________________________________________